Randomblock1/randomblock1.github.io/_posts/2021-01-10-eth-mining.md

 Now, you’ll need to create a “Flight Sheet”.
 This is a profile that tells your computer what to mine, and how.
 Create a new Flight Sheet and enter Ethereum, your wallet, Etherpool, and whatever miner you want to use (I personally recommend T-Rex, it’s fast and feature filled).
 Enter a name if you want, and add the flight sheet.
 Finally, click the rocket next to the newly created flight sheet and apply it to your miner.

 You should now hear your GPU start up and mine.
 Great job, you’re now up and mining!
 But it’s not the most efficient or fast it can be.
 The expensive part of mining is the electricity cost, so you want to be as efficient as possible.
-Enter: overclocking and power limits.
+This is where overclocking and power limiting comes in.

 ## The Overclocking Part